candlepin/candlepin.github.io/presentations/pki-crash-course/3-tools.md

     the nicknames and moving, deleting, copying are more complicated
   - Gets very confusing when dealing with multiple tokens
 - My recommendation: for development situations, OpenSSL is just fine.
-For high volume and/or high security situations, NSS is a better choice.
+For high volume and/or high security situations, NSS could be a better choice.

 --
 # NSS - Gotchas